Albetman95/Robotic-Software-Engineer-Nanodegree/project4/README.md

-# Welcome to Map my World :world:
+# Welcome to Map my World :earth_americas:

 The goal of this first project was to use SLAM and RTAB-Map on my simulated robot to create 2D and 3D maps of my enviroment